 In 2010 Motorsport Ireland (MI) issued threats to their current license holders who participate in ‘unauthorised events’.
 This was a reaction to our previous successful events at Mondello Park.
 We saw this statement as an action to destabilise our events and would like to make all interested parties aware of the following facts and issues.

-· There are Irish and European laws that protect and prevent ‘restrictive practices’ (see below) and such action of the MI could be challenged with success on this issue under the Irish Restrictive Practices Act 1972 amended 1987, exactly as happened at an MSA hearing around five years ago.
-All parties should be aware that this is exactly the same reaction of the Association of Northern Ireland Car Clubs (ANICC) who are MSA affiliates and which happened thirteen years ago when they also initially felt threatened by our existence because we could provide quality motorsport events at considerably lower cost.
+There are Irish and European laws that protect and prevent ‘restrictive practices’ (see below) and such action of the MI was challenged with success in the European Parliament on this issue under the Irish Restrictive Practices Act 1972 amended 1987, exactly as happened at an MSA hearing around 15 years ago.
+All parties should be aware that this is exactly the same reaction of the Association of Northern Ireland Car Clubs (ANICC) who are MSA affiliates and which happened sixteen years ago when they also initially felt threatened by our existence because we could provide quality motorsport events at considerably lower cost.
 Research will show that competition is encouraged under European Law in order to establish ‘fair trading’ within the territory.
 We are a commercial business and the owner is a lover and previous champion of motorsport and as we are a specialist event management business we see a serious gap in the motorsport marketplace in the UK and Ireland caused by total exclusivity over the years of the established providers (MI/MSA etc) which has created over pricing of costs to competitors.
 It was stated in Motorsport News by a James Coleman who was at that time chair of MI rallies committee that The Rallysport Association ‘is not covered by the same public liability and personal accident insurance that we (the MI) have in place’ ……that was interesting… ….
 The Rallysport Association are insured by one of the worlds largest Insurers Zurich Insurance and motorsport and entertainment is our business….every hour and every day of the week.
 Our business could not function with our customers, competitors and venue providers without proper professional cover in today’s claim driven world.
+Furthermore our insurers and the IOPD will only provide cover, that every venue insists on if we are properly regulated and provide safe and professionally managed events.
 Here is the legal technicalities of the issue.
 Enjoy!

 Restrictive trade practices act, 1953